 Pre-conditions:

-1. The Message Gateway has been pre-provisioned with the MSGin5G Server address and UE Service ID for a Non-3GPP UE.
+1. The Message Gateway has been pre-configured with the MSGin5G Server address and UE Service ID for a Non-3GPP UE.

-2. Both the Non-3GPP UE and Message Gateway have been configured with the necessary credentials to enable authentication and Non-3GPP UE registration at the Message Gateway.
+2. The Message Gateway has been configured with Non-MSGin5G UE registration information (e.g. via non-MSGin5G registration) credentials to enable authentication and Non-3GPP UE registration at the Message Server.

 3. A secured connection has been established between the Message Gateway and the MSGin5G Server.

 Figure 8.2.3-1: Non-MSGin5G UE registration

-1.
+1. The Message Gateway determines to register the Non-MSGin5G UE with the MSGin5G Server.

-The Non-MSGin5G UE registers at the Message Gateway.
-Alternatively, the Non-MSGin5G UE registration information is configured at the Message Gateway.
-The Message Gateway, based on the registration request and pre-provisioned information, registers the UE with the MSGin5G Server, a corresponding UE Service ID and, if available, a Non-MSGin5G UE profile.
+2. The Message Gateway sends the Non-MSGin5G UE registration request to the MSGin5G Server.
+The request includes the information detailed in Table 8.2.3-1.

 Table 8.2.3-1: Non-MSGin5G UE registration request